 BPA shall provide customers with an opportunity to comment on any customer’s request to change its purchase obligation.

+Include in LOAD FOLLOWING template:

+11.4 Restrictions(01/17/25 Version)

-Restrictions on Changing Purchase Obligation to the Slice/Block Product
+11.4.1 Restrictions on Changing Purchase Obligation to the Slice/Block Product

-If, during the term of this Agreement, all customer purchases of the Slice/Block product become reduced to zero percent, then BPA will retire the Slice/Block product as a purchase obligation option under this Agreement contract.
+If, during the term of this Agreement, all customer purchases of the Slice/Block product become reduced to zero percent, then BPA will retire the Slice/Block product as a purchase obligation option under this Agreement.
 After such retirement, «Customer Name»’s right to change its purchase obligation will be limited to the Load Following or Block options as outlined in section 3.1.

+11.4.2 Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS

+If, on March 1, 2028, no customer has elected the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.

+END LOAD FOLLOWING template.

 Include in BLOCK template:

+11.4 Restrictions(01/17/25 Version)

-11.4 Restrictions on Changing Purchase Obligation to the Slice/Block Product
+11.4.1 Restrictions on Changing Purchase Obligation to the Slice/Block Product

-If, during the term of this Agreement, all customer purchases of the Slice/Block product become reduced to zero percent, then BPA will retire the Slice/Block product as a purchase obligation option under this contract.
+If, during the term of this Agreement, all customer purchases of the Slice/Block product become reduced to zero percent, then BPA will retire the Slice/Block product as a purchase obligation option under this Agreement.
 After such retirement, «Customer Name»’s right to change its purchase obligation will be limited to the Load Following or Block options as outlined in section 3.1.

+Option 1: Include the following if customer elected Flat Monthly Block with PNR Shaping Capacity with PLVS

+11.4.2 PLVS Opt-out and Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS(01/17/25 Version)

+By February 1, 2028, «Customer Name» may notify BPA that it elects to stop taking the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS.
+Upon such notice, Customer Name» shall by default receive the Flat Monthly Block purchase obligation with PNR Shaping Capacity.
+Such election will not constitute a change in purchase obligation in accordance with section 11.1 of this Agreement.

+If, on March 1, 2028, no customer has elected the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.

+End Option

+Option 2: Include the following if customer did not elect Flat Monthly Block with PNR Shaping Capacity with PLVS

+11.4.2 Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS(01/17/25 Version)

+If, by March 1, 2028, no customer elects the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.

 END BLOCK template.